 The total figure of defects repaired for 2023-2024 is expected to be 15,301.

-For example, in 22/23 we repaired 14,480 defects in total including the 5,644 listed below.
-The remaining 8,836 were included in resurfacing/plane and patching works during 22/23.

-The total figure of defects repaired for 2023-2024 is expected to be 15,301.

 Potholes are classed as a 'defect'.
 We record defects each month including potholes, cracks, damaged kerbs etc. so, the pothole statistic forms part of the figures below.

 The figures below are for defect repairs carried out each month as a single activity.
 We also carry out maintenance works such as plane and patching that will include repairing potholes, but this activity is not reflected in the figures below due to nature of the work.